Jailed girlfriend of Protasevich releases video and confesses seditious acts

 “#Belarus Sofia Sapega was filmed in detention in #Minsk confessing that she is an editor of the @telegram channel "Black Book of Belarus", which reveals the information about security forces.
 It looks like she is repeating what she was just told to say.
 Chechnya-style videos,” said Hanna Liubakova, a prominent opposition journalist in Minsk.

 She was arrested together with Protasevich after MiG fighter intercepted their Ryanair commercial flight and was ordered to land in Minsk on May 23.
-Protasevich is the former editor in chief of the Nexta opposition Telegram channel that played a prominent role in the mass protests that swept the country last summer.
+Protasevich is the former editor-in-chief of the Nexta opposition Telegram channel that played a prominent role in the mass protests that swept the country last summer.

-Sapega, a 23-international law student, was travelling back to Vilnius with Protasevich where they had been on holiday and is due to defend her Masters thesis this week when the plane was hijacked by the Belarusian authorities.
+Sapega, a 23-international law student, was travelling back to Vilnius with Protasevich where they had been on holiday and had been due to defend her Masters thesis this week when the plane was hijacked by the Belarusian authorities.

 The couple are both being held in the KGB detention centre in the heart of Minsk.
-According to the current editor-in-chief of Nexta Tadeusz Giczan, who spoke to bne IntelliNews earlier in the day, she has not been charged yet as the authorities can hold a suspect for 72-hours before they have to bring charges.
+According to the current editor-in-chief of Nexta, Tadeusz Giczan, who spoke to bne IntelliNews earlier in the day, she has not been charged yet, as the authorities can hold a suspect for 72 hours before they have to bring charges.

-However, her father Sergei Dudich, told TASS that her detention has already been extended to two months.
+However, her father, Sergei Dudich, told TASS that her detention has already been extended to two months.
 "That’s right, she has been taken to a KGB detention facility.
 Her detention term has been extended for two months," he said.

 The Russian embassy has requested access to the prisoner.